Irish Setter: History

-One of the first references to the 'Setter,' or setting dog, in literature can be found in Caius's De Canibus Britannicus, which was published in 1570 (with a revised version published in 1576).
+One of the first references to the 'Setter,' or setting dog, in literature can be found in Caius's De Canibus Britannicis, which was published in 1570 (with a revised version published in 1576).
 Translated from the original Latin, the text reads:

 It would be incorrect to assume the dog described above in any way resembles the Irish Setter (or any setter) as we know the breed today.
 Caius was referring to a type of setting spaniel, most likely now extinct.
 The description of the work undertaken by this early pillar of the breed resembles the working behaviour of modern Irish Setters.
 Of this early dog, Caius went on to write: "The most part of theyre skinnes are white, and if they are marcked with any spottes, they are commonly red, and somewhat great therewithall."
 If this is the case, it is safe to assume the solid red colouring of today's Irish Setter came about by selective breeding practices.

 Further reference to setters in early literature can be found in The Country Farme by Richard Surflet and Gervase Markham, published in 1616.
 They wrote: "There is also another sort of land spannyels which are called Setters."

 It is clear that, by the early 18th Century, the type of dog known as the 'setter' had come into its own right.
 It is also clear the Irish had begun actively breeding their own type.
 For example, the de Freyne family of French Park began keeping detailed stud records in 1793.
 Other prominent landed Irish gentry also known to have been breeding setter lines at the same time include Lord Clancarty, Lord Dillon, and the Marquis of Waterford.

 It was noted as early as 1845 that setters in Ireland were predominantly either red, or, according to Youatt, "...very red, or red and white, or lemon coloured, or white patched with deep chestnut."
 Clearly, the preference for a solid red-coloured dog was having an effect on the appearance of the typical Irish-bred setter.

 The breed standard for the modern Irish Setter was first drawn up by the Irish Red Setter Club in Dublin and approved on 29 March 1886.
 It consisted of a 100-point scale, with a given number of points awarded for each of the dog's physical attributes.
 The points system was later dropped; however, aside from some minor changes, the standard remains largely unchanged today in most countries where the breed is formally recognised.